vramana/blog/_drafts/jenga.md

    clear inditement that the build system is broken Not acceptable when a full tree build takes 1--2 hours

    Would be nice to avoid this explicit statement of deps.
-Dream system wold avoid it.
+Dream system would avoid it.
    Instead we focus on giving user means to make accurate specification of deps We need our build tool to to offer a language rich enough to express complex (& dynamic) dependencies for rules and rule generation,